 Resources for Mentors

-Located on campus, CIMER provides resources for organizations and institutions to improve research mentoring relationships.
-They provide consultations, trainings and curricula.
+CIMER houses the nationally-recognized Entering Mentoring curricula and works with organizations and institutions across the country to improve research mentoring relationships.
+They provide fee-for-service consultations, trainings and curricula

 UW-Madison is one of 5 collaborating institutions and leads one of the 5 core initiatives, specifically the Mentor Training Core (MTC) as part of NRMN.
 MTC serves as a national hub to prepare mentors and mentees in biomedical research through training, both in-person and online.